quickpod/boundless/README.md

 3. In the Docker settings, paste the following:

+> [!WARNING]
-   > **⚠️ IMPORTANT:** Replace the placeholder values below with your actual values from the prerequisites step:
+> Replace the placeholder values below with your actual values from the prerequisites step:

    ```bash
    -e PRIVATE_KEY=your_private_key_here \